 Submitting a course proposal

-If you are interested in creating a new course or even re-designing your current course, please submit a course proposal to the Risingholme office.
+If you are interested in creating a new course or even re-designing your current course, in the first instance, please contact Risingholme Office with the following information –

 We require the following information from you:

 Things to consider before you submit your course proposal